Inflatable Paddle Board Buying Guide (iSUP): How to Choose the Right Board for You | Perfect Paddles

 They will last much longer than the lower-tier boards.
 But they too often lack in performance on the water.
 Boards in this price range are built with the general population in mind so their shapes fit as many body-types as possible.
 This is great for the casual paddler.
 Experience paddlers will want something with a higher performance.

 • If you’re a casual weekend paddler who would like a board that will last, but won’t have a high-end performance feel on the water, then this is the perfect board for you.
+What makes this board stand out are the thoughtful features that cater to beginners and improve the overall paddling experience.

 High-End ($899 - $1999+)